wangx6/runbook/README.md

 - What is the PR about?
 - Why this PR exist?
 - If you have left some legacy, why?
-- [checkbox:unchecked]Include the story link and the task link
+- [] Include the story link and the task link
-- []check CI
+- [] check CI
-- []Only handling events in the controller
+- [] Only handling events in the controller
 []Business logics stays in the data model
 []complexity analysis
 []No business logics in the view